shin10kudev/weekend-code-challenge/06-enter-the-matrix/SOLUTION.md

 };
 ```

-Applying this concept, we could loop through each item in the matrix, but how would we keep track of the combinations we encounter effectively?
+Applying this concept, we could loop through each item in the matrix.
+But how would we keep track of the combinations we encounter effectively?
+Good question.

 I opted to us `matrixRow.join('')`, which will produce a stringified version of the combination.
 So my hash table ended up looking like this: